-For more information, refer to Tech Transfer's Award-Winning Pedestrian Safety Audits in Tech Transfer's Fall 2009/Winter 2010 Newsletter.
+For more information, refer to the article Tech Transfer's Award-Winning Pedestrian Safety Audits in Tech Transfer's Fall 2009/Winter 2010 Newsletter.

-Who can Request a PSA from Tech Transfer?
+Who can Request a PSA or BSA from Tech Transfer?

-To learn more about Pedestrian Safety Assessments and to request one for your city, e-mail email@example.com.
+To learn more about Pedestrian and Bicycle Safety Assessments and to request one for your city, e-mail email@example.com.
 A limited number of assessments are available each year, so send in your request early.